inigokintana/homelab-2-prod-ai-golden-path/3-dapr-microservices-agents/1-user-web/README.md

 1) Prompt -> embbed all-minilm
-2) RAG database SAME encoding all-minilm in vectorizer
+2) RAG database SAME encoding all-minilm in vectorizer We can not use OpenAI to create prompt embedding with our RAG database because OpenAI does not support all-minilm encoding
 3) SQL comparison with semantic search
 UNION with several tables
 dapr_web + dapr_docs+ github MCR + 6) steps saved
 4) pass search results to Ollama or OpenAI LLM
 5) Get LLM answer
 6) Save: prompts, embedded, answers, timestamps and user
 ***

-6 )Future:
+Do it manually and do not generate YAML not to get the OpenAI key exposed:
+1) k -n agents create secret generic openai-api-key --from-literal=dapr=<your-openai-api-key-here>
+secret/openai-api-key created
+2) openai-llm-component refers to openai-api-key
+3) Python code uses dapr sdk to get secret that could be in K8s, AWS secret or wherever The container needs propper permisions K8S SA or SA with AWS IAM ROLE or AZuRE AD

+***
+6) Future:
 My local LLM reponds with this dictionary structure.
 Inside my browser.
-I know that it should be enought to show the response part to user.
+I know that it should be enough to show the response part to user.
 But I want to known how professional services use the other parts to give a better service:

+Save values in DB -> Prometheus

 {
  "model":"llama3.2:1b",